i2b2/i2b2-synthea/README.md

 1) Download [SyntheticMass Data, Version 2 (24 May, 2017)](https://synthea.mitre.org/downloads)
 2) Set up an [i2b2 project with the ACT ontology](https://community.i2b2.org/wiki/display/RM/1.7.12a+Release+Notes#id-1.7.12aReleaseNotes-act-ontolog).
+3) Run `create_synthea_table_sqlserver.sql` in your project to create the Synthea tables.
-3) Load the Synthea data in your project.
+4) Import the Synthea data you downloaded in step one into the Synthea tables in your project.
-4) Load the i2b2-to-SNOMED table in this repository into your project. https://www.nlm.nih.gov/healthit/snomedct/us_edition.html
+5) Load the i2b2-to-SNOMED table in this repository into your project. https://www.nlm.nih.gov/healthit/snomedct/us_edition.html
 7) Run the script in this repository to convert synthea data into i2b2 tables (this will truncate your existing fact and dimension tables!)